ArturoDent/find-and-transform/scriptOperations.md

 * **New Script** - name a new script and open it for editing
 * **Edit Script** - pick an existing script to open and edit
 * **Delete Script** - pick an existing script to delete
+* **Reveal Scripts Folder in File Explorer** - open the on-disk scripts folder directly in your OS file explorer/finder, no need to hunt down its (long, OS-specific) global storage path yourself
 * **Save Selected Code as Named Script** - select an existing jsOp (from a setting or keybinding) and run this command to save it as a named script and replace the selection with a reference to it.

 ```jsonc